logiqai/docs/data-sources/olap/snowflake.md

 # Snowflake

-LOGIQ helps you to connect your Snowflake for faster querying and visualization of your data.
+Apica Ascent helps you to connect your Snowflake for faster querying and visualization of your data.

-### Adding Snowflake to LOGIQ
+### Adding Snowflake to Apica Ascent

 The first step is to create a Snowflake data source and provide all details mentioned below